aspendlove/Switch-Media-Downloader/README.md

 # Switch Media Downloader

+## This project is discontinued due to the increased price of Twitter API keys.
+As of the last update it is still functioning, but will not receive updates.

 Automatically downloads any video / picture posted to a specific Twitter user's timeline.

 When run on a file server, it will continually watch for new tweets on a specified account.
 When you post a tweet from your Nintendo Switch, the service will automatically download the media contained in the tweet.